-- There is a legal requirement that waste asbestos must be double bagged in 6 mil poly bags and be labelled or tagged ASBESTOS.
+- ACM must be double bagged in 6 mil poly asbestos bags.
 Bags must be goose-neck tied and sealed with duct tape.
 Bags are available at safety supply stores.

 - All loads must be covered and secured in order to reduce litter on roadways.
 Those vehicles arriving with uncovered and/or unsecured loads will be charged double the normal fee.

-For more information on asbestos transport and containment requirements please visit the Ministry of Environment's links:
+For more information on asbestos transport and containment requirements please visit the Ministry of Environment website:

 Drywall Containing Asbestos

-Clean drywall can be recycled at local private facilities; please visit MyRecyclopedia for a list of drywall recyclers.
+Note: Drywall is not accepted for recycling at the Hartland facility.
+Clean drywall can be recycled at local private facilities; please visit MyRecyclopedia.ca for a list of drywall recyclers.